The First Women Architects Find Success in a Man’s World

 Aware of - but unfazed by - a male-dominated profession, the first women architects in the U.S. and their remarkable colleagues etched their names in the architectural and leadership fields – and history.

 These women pioneers of the early 1900s learned from private tutors first, then broke all-male barriers at prestigious architectural and design schools, such as Columbia and MIT.
-When they set out into the architectural field to seek work, some of them apprenticed with Frank Lloyd Wright or at established firms.
-Importantly though, a number of these pioneering women demonstrated early on their will to lead and take risks by applying for and accepting their own commissions, venturing on their own as independent practitioners, and founding women-led and managed architectural firms.
+When they set out into the architectural field to seek work, some apprenticed with Frank Lloyd Wright or at established firms.
+Importantly though, many of these pioneering women demonstrated early on their will to lead and take risks by applying for and accepting their own commissions, venturing on their own as independent practitioners, and founding women-led and managed architectural firms.

 The First All-Women Architectural Partnership